Nightyelf2403/Bootstrap_webpage/README.md

 ## License
 This project is open-source and free to use.
 Modify it as needed!
+Note: If the link does not display the image correctly, please check the PDF output for more information.

 ## Contact
 For any issues, feel free to reach out.